-In the case of an offer made to encourage voluntary redundancy, the termination benefits are measured based on the number of employees expected to accept the offer.
+In the case of an offer made to encourage voluntary redundancy, the termination benefits are measured based on the number of employees accepted the offer.
 Benefits falling due more than twelve months after the end of the reporting period are discounted to present value.